billyyarosh/Bootstrap-Clean-Dashboard-Theme/README.md

 Custom JS Libraries
 ---------------------
 The virtual tour library is exclusive to this project.
 In the demo you can select a sample form under the 'Try ME' navigation.
-There are two buttons, one demos the virtual tour of setting up a new user account, and one demos a tour of the current page.
+There are two buttons on the right hand side.
+One demos the virtual tour of setting up a new user account, and one demos a tour of the current page.
 Give it a try!

 Built On Bootstrap
 ---------------------